matuteiglesias/journal/content/CRM/2025-01-23_Structured_CRM_Setup_and_Data_Consolidation.md

 **🕒 15:55–16:35**
 **🏷️ Labels**: CRM, Data Management, Automation, Dataset Consolidation
 **📂 Project**: CRM
-**⭐ Priority**: MEDIUM

 ### Session Goal
 The session focused on establishing a comprehensive CRM setup plan and consolidating datasets to support the CRM system.

 ### Key Activities
-- **CRM Setup Plan**: Developed a year-long CRM setup plan focusing on data consolidation, segmentation, task automation, and reporting.
+- **CRM Setup Plan**: Developed a year-long CRM setup plan focusing on data consolidation, segmentation, task [[automation]], and reporting.
 - **Dataset Normalization**: Executed a systematic approach for normalizing and consolidating datasets, including standardization, unification, merging, deduplication, and table creation.
 - **Screening Process**: Initiated the screening process to organize and archive knowledge.
 - **Column Consistency Review**: Identified discrepancies in the 'Contact' field across datasets and planned to resolve these inconsistencies.